TRENDING ON ONEINDIA

 - Airtel Online Store: Get Samsung Galaxy S10, iPhone XR, Google Pixel 3

 - Top 5 Affordable Cities In India To Live In 2019

-The festival of Holi marks the end of winter and the beginning of spring.
+The festival of Holi marks the end of winters and the beginning of the spring season.
 Therefore, Holi is a joyous festival that celebrates life and all of its colours.
-The festival of Holi is called by many names in the various parts of the country.
+The festival of Holi is known by many names in the various parts of the country.

-The festival of Holi is not just about the colours and has much more significance attached to it.
 Festivals in India almost always have a spiritual side to them.
+Similarly, the festival of Holi is not just about the colours and has much more significance attached to it.

 Behind the many stories and legends that explain the reason of celebrating a festival, lies the spiritual side of it all.
 Holi is no exception to it.
 Stay with us as we explore the spiritual meaning of Holi.